View of the Munich Trade Fair Centre and the lake in front of it.

 The 25th International AIDS Congress will take place in Munich from July 22 to 26, 2024.
 This is a great success for the state capital of Munich and we are delighted to have the opportunity to host the congress here.
 We have put together a guide with ideas for your visit.

-Munich is ready
+Munich is ready for the 25th International AIDS conference

 In a few days, the 25th International AIDS Congress will start at Messe München.
 Clemens Baumgärtner and Prof. Dr. Spinner are delighted that the congress is being held here in Munich.